alibaba/terraform-provider/website/docs/d/instance_types.html.markdown

 page_title: "Alicloud: alicloud_instance_types"
 sidebar_current: "docs-alicloud-datasource-instance-types"
 description: |-
-    Provides a list of Ecs Instance Types to be used by the alicloud_instance resource.
+    Provides a list of ECS Instance Types to be used by the alicloud_instance resource.
 ---

 # alicloud\_instance\_types